| CECG

 introduction of exotic species and maintenance of biodiversity, and changes

 to the global gas balance.
-My research assesses the quantitative role
+His research assesses the quantitative role

 of microbes in aquatic food webs, and identifies species complexes that

 are indicative of specific environmental conditions.
-I use state of the
+He uses state of the

 art methodologies to estimate microbial abundance (fluorescence microscopy,